Membership Update: Your Questions Answered

 This personal anniversary was tried before and failed.
 How is a club supposed to keep tabs on members renewing?
 They will have to in order to ensure insurance cover.
 Not giving less admin but creating a huge amount of extra work to keep checking.

-We are not saying that you need to check every 5 minutes who is at the range, but in case of an incident or a claim, there should be a sign-in book, QR code or booking-in system.
+We are not saying that you need to check every 5 minutes who is at the range, but in case of an incident or a claim, then there should be a sign-in book, QR code or booking-in system.
 Any claim that is put to the insurers would require this information.

 Further emails will be sent in August instructing clubs on how to affiliate ahead of renewals opening for members on 2 September.